-Adding a Mapper using dataContext to use generated types from db
+Adding a Mapper using dataContext to use generated types from the DB

-Typically F# is about writing business logic and not about OR-mapping.
+Typically, F# is about writing business logic and not about OR-mapping.
 Consider using your database types as is.
-But sometimes you want to map objects to different, for example to interact with other languages like C# domain.
+And select only the columns you need, not full entities.
+But sometimes you want to map objects to different ones, for example to interact with other languages like C# domain.

 First, add a Domain Model